ccp137/DynamicViz/README.md

 ## Details on Velocity Model Viewer

 The Python script plot_3D_model_as_html.py can read in the 3D velocity model from a text file, plot the velocity model using the Bokeh package and save the model parameters as well as the visulization in a single HTML file.
 In the resulting HTML file, you will see a depth slice map and a profile plot side by side.
 The depth of the slice and the location of the profile plot can be changed with slider bars.
 The profile location also change with a click a grid point on the slice map.
 A screenshot of the HTML file is shown below.
+You can also view the interactive version at https://volweb.utk.edu/~cchai1/Viz/WUS_model_viewer.html.

 ![image](https://github.com/ccp137/DynamicViz/blob/master/Figures/Model_viewer.png)